Mixing - Process, Functions & Application

 Spatial depthNatural 3D sound through reverb & delay

-dynamic controlMusical tension
+Dynamic controlMusical tension

 A well-structured workflow is essential when mixing: